mimblewimble/grin/doc/code_structure.md

   - .grin
     - chain - a Rocksdb with the blockchain blocks and related information
     - peers - a Rocksdb with the list of Grin peers you're connected to
-    - sumtrees - containts folders kernel, rangeproof and utxo that each have a pmmr_dat.bin
+    - txhashset - containts folders kernel, rangeproof and output that each have a pmmr_dat.bin
 - src
   Code for the `grin` binary.
 - store